It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

 When it comes to positive review responses, you’ve got a far easier job.

-- Thank the customer for their review and time taken out to do so
+- Thank the customer for their review and the time is taken out to do so

 - Be as personal as you possibly can — Do not just copy and paste a generic thank you, personalisation is everything!